Efficient Approximation for Subgraph-Hitting Problems in Sparse Graphs and Geometric Intersection Graphs: Degree reduction and lossy kernels

 \subsubsection{Computing $G_2$}

 Consider line~1-7 of Algorithm~\ref{alg-connected}.
 The sets defined in line~1 are not computed explicitly.
-It suffices to implement line~2 and the while-loop in line~4-5 in linear time.
-The key idea here is to formulate the computation tasks as first-order model-checking problems, and properly apply the efficient data structure of Theorem~\ref{thm:fologic}.
-The following lemma shows that line~2 can be done in linear time.
+It suffices to the while-loop in line~3-5 in linear time.
+The idea is to formulate the computation tasks as first-order model-checking problems, and properly apply the efficient data structure of Theorem~\ref{thm:fologic}.